nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Chapters/Research_Practices/Reasoning About your Data.md

 ### Using explicit function arguments

 In the example below, the second function omits `df` even though it is used by `Calculate_Mean`.
-This is a bad practice because:
+In R, this will not give you an error if df exists in global environment.
+But this is a bad practice because:
 1. It makes the code harder to follow, since function arguments + function = function output
 2. Changes to `df` outside of `Calculate_Mean` can lead to unintended behavior